AndreBremer/mcp-policy-server/docs/GETTING_STARTED.md

    - **Strengths**: What's done well
    - **Issues**: Specific violations with section references
    - **Recommendations**: How to fix with code examples

-## Standards References

-Before each review, fetch these sections:
-- §CODE.1 (general principles)
-- §CODE.2 (error handling)
-- §CODE.3 (testing requirements)

-The fetch tool will automatically retrieve any sections referenced within these (like §CODE.5 logging standards referenced from §CODE.2).

 ## Review Criteria